Aadya2901/simon-says-game/README.md

 # Simon Says Game 🎮

 ## Description
-A fun and interactive memory-based game built using HTML, CSS, and JavaScript.
-The game challenges players to follow and repeat the flashing color sequence to advance to the next level.
-With each level, the sequence becomes more complex, testing your memory and focus.
+A minimalistic and engaging memory-based game built with HTML, CSS, and JavaScript.
+The goal is to follow and repeat the flashing color sequence to advance to the next level.
+The game's design features a pastel color theme for a soothing visual experience.

 ## Features
 - Dynamic color flashing effect